jcsgithub/jcsgithub-nightlifeapp/README.md

-# Voting App
+# Nightlife Coordination App

 ## Overview

 This app is made using MEAN stack.
-For the completion on one of Freecodecamp's Dynamic Web Application Projects, [Build a Voting App](https://www.freecodecamp.com/challenges/build-a-voting-app).
+For the completion on one of Freecodecamp's Dynamic Web Application Projects, [Build a Nightlife Coordination App](httpshttps://www.freecodecamp.com/challenges/build-a-nightlife-coordination-app).